Bridge Theatre

 The Bridge Theatre is a commercial theatre near Tower Bridge in London that opened in October 2017.
 It was developed by Nick Starr and Nicholas Hytner as the home of the London Theatre Company, which they founded following their tenancy as executive director and artistic director, respectively, at the National Theatre.

+The venue has a food and beverage partnership with the Michelin star St. John and is known for its madeleines, which are baked in house.
+It was reported that the theatre cost £12 million to build, financed by private investors.

+In June 2026 it was announced that Trafalgar Entertainment had acquired the Bridge Theatre and London Theatre Company along with sister venue Lightroom.